1.1 We are committed to safeguarding the privacy of our website visitors and service users.

 13. Our details

-13.1 This website is owned and operated by The Joyful
+13.1 This website is owned and operated by WE ARE THE JOYFUL LIMITED

 13.2 We are registered in England and Wales under registration number 10929353, and our registered office is at No. 3, 13 Cromwell Road, Hove, United Kingdom, BN3 3EA.